 On disposal of a cash generating unit during the year, any attributable amount of purchased goodwill is included in the calculation of the profit or loss on disposal.

 (e) Other investments in debt and equity securities

-The Group's and the Company's policies for investments in debt and equity securities, other than investments in subsidiaries are as follows:
+The Group's policies for investments in debt and equity securities, other than investments in subsidiaries, are set out below.